Chamari Athapaththu: Overview

-As of July 2024, Athapaththu has scored nine ODI centuries, against six different teams, with a top score of 195*.
+As of July 2026, Athapaththu has scored nine ODI centuries, against six different teams, with a top score of 195 not out.
 Five of the nine ODI centuries had been scored in Sri Lanka, and the others in England, Australia, Pakistan, and South Africa, respectively.

-Athapaththu was not only the most prolific, but also the only, female Sri Lankan ODI centurion.
-Additionally, she has scored three WT20I centuries, the only Sri Lankan woman to have done so.
+Additionally, she has scored four WT20I centuries, the only Sri Lankan woman to have done so.